Discover 22 of the best waterfalls New Zealand has on offer with this comprehensive guide.

 If you’re a keen photographer, you’ll definitely want to have your tripod and filters in hand for this waterfall!

 9. Rere Falls: Gisborne

 The beautiful Rere Falls are situated just out of Gisborne and down the road from the more-famous Rere Rockslide.

 The Rere Falls are surrounded by farmland and a part of the Wharekopae River.
-Though the falls are only 5 metres tall, they are particularly wide, covering off an impressive 20 metre.
+Though the falls are only 5 metres tall, they are particularly wide, covering off an impressive 20 metres.
 It’s even possible to walk behind the wall of water – though you’ll want to be careful as the rocks can be slippery.

-Right beside the falls you’ll find a car park and lovely grassy area – this is the perfect spot for a picnic right beside the waterfall!
+Right beside the falls, you’ll find a car park and lovely grassy area – this is the perfect spot for a picnic right beside the waterfall!

 Sarah Chant – New Zealand Travel Tips

 Pro tip: Whilst checking out the Rere Falls be sure to continue around the road to the Rere Rockslide!
 There you can literally slide down a rock waterfall on boogie boards and lilos.
 It’s a lot of fun and is highly recommended.